mu-editor/mu/README.rst

 In the Python world, teachers, students and other beginner programmers are forced to use one of the following options:

-* IDLE - the long-in-the-tooth, unmaintained and eccentric editor that comes with Python.
+* IDLE - the educationally problematic  editor that comes with Python.
 * A third party IDE (integrated development environment) for teaching.
-If "IDE" sounds complicated, that's because it is.
+If "IDE" sounds complicated for beginner programmers, that's because it is.
-* A professional programmer's editor such as vi or emacs.
+* An intimidating professional programmer's editor such as vi or emacs.

 Such tools are fiddly, complicated and full of distracting "features".
-They are completely inappropriate for teaching and learning ~ complexity impedes a novice programmer's first steps.
+They are usually inappropriate for teaching and learning ~ complexity impedes a novice programmer's first steps.

 How?
 ----

-Mu's outlook is:
+Mu's philosophy is:

 * Less is more (remove all unnecessary distractions);
 * Keep it simple (so Mu is easy to understand);
-* Walk the path of least resistance (Mu should be easy);
+* Walk the path of least resistance (Mu should be easy to use);
 * Have fun (learning should be a positive experience).

-Our first iteration targets MicroPython on the BBC micro:bit.

-The BBC's micro:bit project is aimed at 11-year old children.
-It consists of a small and simple programmable device.
-One option is the remarkable work of Damien George in the form of MicroPython, a full re-implementation of Python 3 for microcontrollers including the BBC micro:bit.

-The BBC's "blessed" solution for programming this device is web-based.
-However, we have observed that this doesn't provide the optimum experience for Python:

-* It requires you to use a web-browser as a text based code editor.
-* You need to download the .hex file to flash onto the device and then drag it to the device's mount point on the filesystem.
-A rather clunky multi-part process.
-* It doesn't allow you to connect to the device in order to live code in Python via the REPL.

-The Mu editor addresses each of these problems: it is a native application specifically designed as a text based coding environment.
-It makes it easy to flash your code onto the device (it's only a click of a button).
-It has a built in REPL client that automatically connects to the device.

-Mu has been adapted from my previous work done with Damien George and Dan Pope on the "Puppy" editor for kids.
-Mu is an ultra-slimmed down version of Puppy.
+Mu is modal.
+It works as a general purpose Python 3 editor, as a MicroPython editor for the BBC's micro:bit device, or as a CircuitPython editor for Adafruit boards.

-The code is simple and monolithic - it's commented and mostly found in a a few obviously named Python files.
-This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to know is in four obvious files).
+Mu's code is simple - it's commented and mostly found in a few obviously named Python files.
+This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to know is in obviously named files).

-In terms of features - it's a case of less is more:

-* Create a new Python script.
-* Load an existing Python script.
-* Save the existing Python script.
-* Flash the device with the current script.
-* Connect to the device via the REPL (will only work if a device is connected).
-* Zoom in/out.
-* Day / night (high contrast) modes.
-* Built in help (HTML).
-* Quit.

-That's it!

 Development
 -----------